 - Educational internships and practicums for undergraduate and graduate students.

-CASA’s current shelter facility is located in Pettis County, Missouri which includes the areas of Green Ridge, Houstonia, Hughesville, La Monte, Sedalia, Smithton, and Pettis County Rural.
+CASA’s current shelter facility is located in Pettis County, Missouri.
+We serve the communities of Pettis, Saline, and Benton Counties.
+Pettis includes the areas of Green Ridge, Houstonia, Hughesville, La Monte, Sedalia, Smithton, and Pettis County Rural.
+Saline includes Marshall and Benton includes Warsaw, Lincoln, Cole Camp, and Benton County Rural.
 Our 7500 square foot facility has two floors.
 The main floor is fully handicapped accessible with 5 staff offices and 7 client residential bedrooms which can sleep up to 4-5 individuals per room.
 Each room further has its own bathroom which is also handicapped accessible.
 Communal areas of our building include a newly remodeled, open concept living room, dining room, and fully-equipped kitchen.
 Children can partake of the children’s playroom or the teen room, and also enjoy the commercial-grade playset on our grounds.
 CASA also offers a sizeable laundry room facility for our clients that has two commercial-grade washers and dryers.
 The basement area of our facility houses 5 staff offices, as well as a large conference area for weekly survivor support groups and life skills and educational classes.